-If ${\cal L}_\xi \left(A_b+\nabla_b\chi\right)=0$ holds, this equation implies that $\bigl[m u_a+q\left(A_a+\nabla_a\chi\right)\bigr]\xi^a$ is conserved.
+If ${\cal L}_\xi \left(A_a+\nabla_a\chi\right)=0$ holds, this equation implies that $\bigl[m u_a+q\left(A_a+\nabla_a\chi\right)\bigr]\xi^a$ is conserved.

-In the spacetime whose metric is given by Eq.~\eqref{metric}, the time coordinate basis vector $(\partial/\partial t)^a$ is a Killing vector, and there is the $SO(3)$ isometry whose generators are three Killing vectors given below.
-By defining the Cartesian coordinates $(x,y,z)$ for three dimensional space as
+In the spacetime whose metric is given by Eq.~\eqref{metric}, the time coordinate basis vector $(\partial/\partial t)^a$ is a Killing vector, and there is the SO$(3)$ isometry whose generators are three Killing vectors given below.
+By defining the Cartesian coordinates $(x,y,z)$ for three-dimensional space as

 the three Killing vectors are given as

 where $\left(\dfrac{\partial}{\partial x^\mu}\right)^a$ denotes a coordinate basis vector.
 These Killing vectors generate the rotations around $x$-axis, $y$-axis and $z$-axis, respectively.